144.147 Rural hospital planning and transition grant program.

 (1) a needs assessment to determine what health services are needed and desired by the community.
 The assessment must include interviews with or surveys of area health professionals, local community leaders, and public hearings;

 (2) an assessment of the feasibility of providing needed health services that identifies priorities and timeliness for potential changes; and

 The strategic plan must be developed by a committee that includes representatives from the hospital, local public health agencies, other health providers, and consumers from the community.

 (b) The grants may also be used by eligible rural hospitals that have developed strategic plans to implement transition projects to modify the type and extent of services provided, in order to reflect the needs of that plan.
 Grants may be used by hospitals under this paragraph to develop hospital-based physician practices that integrate hospital and existing medical practice facilities that agree to transfer their practices, equipment, staffing, and administration to the hospital.
-The grants may also be used by the hospital to establish a health provider cooperative, a telemedicine system, or a rural health care system.
+The grants may also be used by the hospital to establish a health provider cooperative, a telemedicine system, an electronic health records system, or a rural health care system or to cover expenses associated with being designated as a critical access hospital for the Medicare rural hospital flexibility program.
 Not more than one-third of any grant shall be used to offset losses incurred by physicians agreeing to transfer their practices to hospitals.

 Subd.
 3. Consideration of grants.
 In determining which hospitals will receive grants under this section, the commissioner shall take into account:

 (1) improving community access to hospital or health services;